Cars Brands that start with P

 Panhard Logo

 The French automobile company Panhard was founded in 1887 by René Panhard and Emile Levassortat in Marol-en-Ourepoix, France.
 The company produces civilian and military cars of the light category.
 The brand gained fame for being the first to sell passenger cars.
-It introduced racing and sports cars, private cars and limousines, and military vehicles.
-Directly, sports models were produced under the name of another line – Panhard CD, created by Charles Deutsch.
+It introduced racing and sports cars, private cars, limousines, and military vehicles.
+Sports models were produced directly under the name of another line – Panhard CD, created by Charles Deutsch.
 In 1965, the brand was absorbed by PSA Peugeot Citroën, which led to the closure of production in 1967.

 Panoz